ali-m8285/Type-Test/README.md

 # Type-Test
-Just a simple typing speed test.
+Just a simple typing speed test. <br>
+After taking test you can get your typing speed in details, such as "WPM, Accuracy, ..."
 <br><br>

 ## Ease of Use